Influenza is a highly contagious viral infection that aggressively attacks the respiratory system (your nose, throat, and lungs).

 Diagnosis

-During flu season, doctors often diagnose based on symptoms, but they can confirm it with tests:
+During peak flu season, doctors can often comfortably diagnose influenza based purely on a physical exam and your specific symptoms.
+However, to be certain, they can confirm it with clinical tests:

-- Rapid Influenza Diagnostic Test: A nasal swab that provides results in 15 minutes (though false negatives can happen).
+- Rapid Influenza Diagnostic Test (RIDT): A quick nasal swab that provides results in 10 to 15 minutes (though false negatives are relatively common).

-- PCR Test: A more sensitive lab test used in hospitals to identify the specific strain.
+- PCR Test: A much more sensitive, accurate laboratory test frequently used in hospitals to identify the exact specific strain of the virus circulating.

 Treatment